ellis-ward/ellis-ward.github.io/aboutme.md

 23. I have one leg longer than the other. <br><br>
 24. I have an awful lot of acquaintances in my life, but there’s only a few I would actually call friends. <br><br>
 25. I have to get 8 hours sleep a night or my body shuts off and sleeps through everything. <br><br>
+26. Im not a strong swimmer, I nearly drowned twice as a child and although I can swim an acceptable amount you won’t catch me jumping in the deep end or into the sea. <br><br>
+27. I’m a very independent woman and do everything myself, however I am far more motivated with someone else around, when alone it does take me a while to get up and go hence why it took 13 months to finish my kitchen.
+But I did fit my own kitchen, so time is irrelevant to me.<br><br>
+28. I don’t have a favourite colour, song, tv show etc. I guess I just love everything so much I don’t feel like I can pick favourites. <br><br>
+29. My face speaks before my mouth does, or when I don’t want my mouth to; no matter how hard I try to stop it.
+I cannot lie nor can I hide anything because of this. <br><br>
+30. I don’t believe in soul mates, souls, life after death, ghosts, spirits or anything like that.
+I believe we are a living organism just like anything else on this planet and once our organs die we die.
+However, I do believe that peoples personalities are made up of brain muscle memory and in turn that should a brain be put into another body you would still be that person in all aspects other than appearance.
+But once the brain died you die and you decay into the ground the same way another animal or a plant would. <br><br>
+31. I absolutely hate small talk. <br><br>